brandonjyee/WebAppSkeleton/README.md

 # WebAppSkeleton
-Skeleton for a web app
+Skeleton for creating a Single Page App (client & server).
+This project is meant to be a lean starting point for rapid prototyping.

 Includes:
 * React with hooks